Consumers' co-operative: Japan

-Japan has a large and well-developed consumer cooperative movement with more than 14 million members.
+Japan has a large and well developed consumers' co-operative movement with more than 14 million members.
 Retail co-ops alone had a combined turnover of 2.5 trillion Yen (21 billion U.S. Dollars) in April, 2003.
-Co-op Kobe (コープこうべ) in the Hyōgo Prefecture is the largest retail cooperative in Japan and, with more than 1.2 million members, is one of the largest cooperatives in the world.
+Co-op Kobe (コープこうべ) in Hyōgo Prefecture is the largest retail co-operative in Japan and, with more than 1.2 million members, is one of the largest co-operatives in the world.
 In addition to retail co-ops there are medical, housing, and insurance co-ops alongside institutional (workplace based) co-ops, co-ops for school teachers, and university-based co-ops.

 Approximately one in five of all Japanese households belongs to a local retail co-op and 90% of all co-op members are women.
 Nearly six million households belong to one of the 1,788,000 Han groups.
 These consist of a group of five to ten members in a neighbourhood who place a combined weekly order which is then delivered by truck the following week.
-A strength of Japanese consumer co-ops in recent years has been the growth of community supported agriculture in which fresh produce is sent direct to consumers from producers without going through the market.
+A strength of Japanese consumers' co-ops in recent years has been the growth of community supported agriculture in which fresh produce is sent direct to consumers from producers without going through the market.

 Some of co-op organisations, for example, in Tokyo metropolis and Kanagawa prefecture, manage their local political parties from 1970's; generally names itself as the "Network Movement" ("Tokyo Seikatsusha (it means "Living Persons") Network", "Kanagawa Network Movement", and so on).
 They depend on consumers movement, feminism, regionalism, and prefer to anti-nuclear.
 These parties keep small but steady sections in prefecture and municipal assemblies.

 North America

-In the United States, the PCC (Puget Consumers Cooperative) Natural Markets in Seattle is the largest consumer-owned food cooperative.
-The National Cooperative Grocers Association maintains a food cooperative directory.
+In the United States, the PCC (Puget Consumers Cooperative) Natural Markets in Seattle is the largest consumer-owned food co-operative.
+The National Cooperative Grocers Association maintains a food co-operative directory.

-Seattle-based R.E.I., which specializes in outdoor sporting equipment, is the largest consumer cooperative in the United States.
+Seattle-based R.E.I., which specializes in outdoor sporting equipment, is the largest consumers' co-operative in the United States.

-Outdoor retailer Mountain Equipment Co-op (MEC) in Canada was one of that country's major consumer cooperatives.
+Outdoor retailer Mountain Equipment Co-op (MEC) in Canada was one of that country's major consumers' co-operatives.
 In the Canadian Prairie provinces as well as British Columbia, gas stations, lumberyards, and grocery stores can be found under the Co-Op brand.

-All credit unions in the United States and Canada are financial cooperatives.
-Tim Worstall has called the Vanguard Group a customer owned cooperative, since the owners of Vanguard funds are the funds' investors.
+All credit unions in the United States and Canada are financial co-operatives.
+Tim Worstall has called the Vanguard Group a customer-owned co-operative, since the owners of Vanguard funds are the funds' investors.